elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) Designated Report No-Show Gas Bond, in [attoETH](#atto-prefix), that is paid to the First Public Reporter (in the event of a Designated Report no-show), or refunded to the Market Creator Mailbox (if the Designated Reporter does report).
+* (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
+However, if `p.tx.send` is set to `false`, this function will return the Designated Report No-Show Gas Bond, in [attoETH](#atto-prefix), that is paid to the First Public Reporter (in the event of a Designated Report no-show), or refunded to the Market Creator Mailbox (if the Designated Reporter does report).
+This value will be returned as a stringified unsigned integer.

 ### augur.api.Universe.getOrCacheValidityBond({p)